torch/torch7/lib/luaT/README.md

 <a name="luat_pushmetatable"/>
 ### int luaT_pushmetatable(lua_State *L, const name *tname) ###

-Push the metatable with type name `tname` on the stack, it `tname` is a valid Torch class name (previously registered with luaT_newmetatable).
+Push the metatable with type name `tname` on the stack, if `tname` is a valid Torch class name (previously registered with luaT_newmetatable).

 On success, returns 1.
 If `tname` is invalid, nothing is pushed and it